-Guam residents shelter, military sends away ships as Super Typhoon Mawar closes in
+Super Typhoon Mawar closes in on Guam as residents shelter, military sends away ships

 “Folks may say, ‘Hey it’s over, we could go outside and start cleaning up,’” Doll said.
 “That is totally wrong.”

-The weather service warned that “considerable” was expected, including non-reinforced concrete walls being blown down, fuel storage tanks rupturing, overturned cars and uprooted trees that could cut off residential areas for days to weeks.
+The weather service warned that “considerable damage” was expected, including non-reinforced concrete walls being blown down, fuel storage tanks rupturing, overturned cars and uprooted trees that could cut off residential areas for days or weeks.

 Guam resident Albert Eliasson told KUAM News he was battening down and stocking up, including ensuring there was enough water to drink and flush toilets.